 Canine tooth

-The canine is located as the third tooth from center (central incisor > lateral incisor > canine).
-It is a sharp tooth with a single point or cusp, designed for tearing or piercing food.
-The canine may also be called the eyetooth, fang or vampire tooth.
-Humans have four canine teeth, two maxillary canine teeth (left and right) and two mandibular canine teeth (left and right).
+The canine, also known as the cuspid, is a tooth located in all four quadrants of the mouth as the third tooth from the midline (central incisor > lateral incisor > canine).
+It is a sharp tooth with a single cusp, designed to tear or pierce food.
+Humans have four canine teeth: two maxillary (upper), left and right, and two mandibular (lower), left and right.

 Learn more about the teeth with this study unit: